 For people who weren't able to attend or who had other talks to go to, the wiki page above contains links to YouTube videos, including playing Bodhrain, fiddle, and spoons with Howard Chu and his friend, Martin.
 The one thing that I didn't have time to check was the actual contents of the talk that I gave on Sunday!
 It was so hectic, with so many people to talk to, with a virus of some kind making it harder and harder to actually speak.
 So I apologise, the intended published talk about EOMA68 doesn't match up with what I actually said.

 One thing: I got a chance to donate the GNU Guix team with an EOMA68-A20 Computer Card and Microdesktop.
 The reason why: they are an important strategic Libre Software Team that intend to help the project by making sure that the OS that they are developing is available for the EOMA68-A20 Card.
-To be clear, as I already have been on the mailing list, there are a LIMITED number of Cards available for allocation for SPECIFIC strategic purposes that are clearly, demonstrably, and directly beneficial to the EOMA68 Project, and that the pre-production Cards are NOT available for “general purchase for end-users”.
-If you would like one of the (small number of) EOMA68-A20 2.7.4 Cards, you will need to make it clear - publicly - that you will be contributing to the EOMA68 project in some very direct and beneficial way.
+To be clear, as I already have been on the mailing list, there are a LIMITED number of Cards available for allocation for SPECIFIC strategic purposes that are clearly, demonstrably, and directly beneficial to the EOMA68 Project, and that the pre-production Cards are NOT available for "general purchase for end-users".
+If you would like one of the (small number of) EOMA68-A20 2.7.4 Cards, you will need to make it clear - publicly

 Friday before FOSDEM 2018 I got to attend a birds of a feather session for RISC-V, and got to privately see the SiFive 64-bit developer board that had literally just been assembled.
 They actually managed to use it to run the presentation that they later gave.
 Deeply impressive.
 I met Richard Jones (fedora-riscv maintainer) and Karsten (rebootstrap and debian-riscv maintainer).
 I also had the opportunity to meet with some people who suggested that doing a secure RFID / NFC embedded 32-bit RISC-V processor for actual proper secure auditable crypto would not be a dumb idea.
 I quickly pointed them in the direction of the rhombus tech pinout page, made them aware of the librecores project and the Madras RISE Group's 180 nm foundry, and apart from that forgot to get their contact details.
 Oops.
 So much to do in such a short span of time.